keseljevicjovan/suckless/README.md

 ## Compatibily with XResources

-dwm and dmenu support XResources.
+dwm, st and dmenu support XResources.
 For color schemes, scripts and configuration, see my [dotfiles](https://github.com/keseljevicjovan/dotfiles).
 This allows easy changes without recompiling.

 ## FAQ